 Buying a chimney requires some research on what type of chimney is required for our home.
 I spent nearly six months trying to figure out what chimney to buy.
-Once its decided what brand then comes the problem of suction power.
-Honestly its very difficult to decide what suction power is required for what type of kitchen.
+Once it’s decided what brand then comes the problem of suction power.
+Honestly, it’s very difficult to decide what suction power is required for what type of kitchen.
+There are lot of factors involved in buying a chimney, you can get more details from our chimney buying guide.

 - Kitchen Size: If you have a large kitchen then the amount of air sucked in will be more.
 Therefore, you will require a large suction capacity.